-Before you go to Australia, take a look at my list of 17 things you need to know before travelling to Australia.
-I included information about Australia including applying for ETA, transportation, money and accommodation.
+Before searching for fairy pools in Noosa Heads, look at my list of 17 things you need to know before travelling to Australia.
+I included information about Australia, including applying for ETA, transportation, money and accommodation.

 Driving to Noosa from Brisbane is the easiest way, but only if you have a vehicle already.
 The journey is over 140km and will take about 1 hour and 45 minutes.